Skip to main content

 1. Define your SLO for target amount and duration period to monitor:

 • Target.
-The value in percentage you want to target for the SLO, for example 99 for 99%.
+The value in percentage you want to target for the SLO (for example, you'd enter 99 for 99%).

 • Compliance Type.
 Rolling provides a sequence of recent days for the Compliance Period, such as the last 7d or last 30d.
-Calendar calculator over a window of time for a Week.
+Calendar calculates over a window of time for a Week.

 • Timezone.
-Select a timezone.
-This is important to accurately assign events on the boundary of a compliance period, such as events received at 11:59 PM in a particular time zone.
+Selecting a timezone is important to accurately assign events on the boundary of a compliance period, such as events received at 11:59 PM in a particular time zone.

 Reliability Management SLO SLI